treeman/jonashietala/drafts/my_first_netrunner_store_championship.markdown

 tags: netrunner
 ---

-My girlfriend has told me I get these narrow interests where I pour all my energy and thoughts into and about 1,5 months ago I discovered [Netrunner](#), a very awesome card game.
+My girlfriend has told me I get these narrow interests where I pour all my energy and thoughts into and about 1,5 months ago I discovered [Netrunner][], a very awesome card game.
 Check out [this how to play][howtoplay] or [team covenant's channel][covenant] if you want to know more.

+[Netrunner]: #
 [howtoplay]: https://www.youtube.com/watch?v=g3w0B7txipk
 [covenant]: https://www.youtube.com/user/CovenantTCG/videos